michelleconville/bakery-lane/README.md

 | Gallery Page          | On any page click on the Gallery link in the footer                                            | Find pictures of sample cakes | Works as expected |
 | Type of Cakes section | Navigate to the Home page, scroll down to types of bakes section, click on the view more links | Find pictures of sample cakes | Works as expected |

+**Site owner**
+*   I want users to get to know more about the bakery

+This used case is covered under test case (3)

+*   I want the users to be able to contact us

+This used case is covered under test case (1)

+*   I want users to follow us on social media

+This used case is covered under test case (5)

 ## Bugs